iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Setting PX4 PWM Parameters
 **************************
-There are several parameters that need to be set properly to make sure the flight controller can communicate with your module using PWM.
+Several parameters must be set properly to make sure the flight controller can communicate with your module using PWM.
 Connect to your flight controller with QGroundControl, and under "Vehicle Setup" select
-"Parameters".
-Use the Search bar to look for the following parameters, and set them to the correct values if necessary:
+"Parameters."
+Use the search bar to look for the following parameters, and set them to the correct values if necessary:

 * **PWM_MAIN_MIN = 990**